 Is a Bowl or Tank Better for Temperature Control?

-A tank is more ethical in comparison to a small bowl, bio-orb, or vase which many beginner fish keepers use.
-These are not good long-term bettas home, and it will not allow you to place both a filter and heater inside, which can be detrimental to the well-being of bettas.
+A tank is more ethical in comparison to a small bowl, bio-orb, or vase, which many beginner fish keepers use.
+These are not good long-term betta homes, and they will not allow you to place both a filter and heater inside, which can be detrimental to the well-being of bettas.

-A simple 5-gallon tank is perfect for a small male betta and an 8-gallon for one female.
+A simple 5-gallon tank is advised as a minimum for a single betta (male or female).
 Tanks are better than a bowl or vase would be.
 The temperature in small bodies of water causes the temperature within to become unstable.
 This results in the bowl or vase becoming too warm or too cold because the ambient room temperature can affect it even if you have a heater inside.

 The Importance Of a Heater in a Betta Aquarium

 Unstable temperatures can cause your betta to become uncomfortable, and they are more likely to fall ill.
 Many pathogens in aquarium water can affect a betta who is kept in cool conditions.
-This can be fungal or bacterial infections, like tail rot or white, fluffy growths over the betta’s body.
+This can be fungal or bacterial infections, like fin rot or tail rot.

 Bettas require warm water to function normally.
 Cold conditions are not desirable for bettas and their body slows down as a result.
 Digestion and energy levels are mainly affected by cooler temperatures.
 When a betta is kept in cooler temperatures (mainly below 70°F), their metabolism slows down, and they will struggle to digest their food.
 If your betta cannot digest its food, it can lead to bloat and deficiencies.

 Even if you feel that the ambient temperature is too warm for a heater to be necessary, you should still have a heater in the tank in case.
 This is because the ambient room temperature constantly changes.
-A heater will not turn on if the water is at the desired level, so you do not have to worry about over-heating the water or wasting electricity.
+A heater will not turn on if the water is at the desired level, so you do not have to worry about overheating the water or wasting electricity.
 If the ambient room temperature drops, the heater will turn on to prevent the temperature of the water from changing.
+However, because fluctuating temperatures can sometimes result in unwanted algae blooms, an even better solution is to place your betta’s aquarium in a room that’s slightly cooler than the setting on your aquarium heater.
+This ensures that the heater keeps the temperature stable for your betta while also guaranteeing their water never becomes too warm.

 Excluding a heater from your betta’s aquarium does not make it more natural, it instead creates an unsuitable environment that differs from their natural temperature requirements.